jaym-01/RISCVCPU/statements/Cecilia.md

 ## Data Cache

-For adding cache memory of RISCV processor, I was in charge of adding direct mapping cache and tried to do two-way set associative cache for a 4GB main memory which is organized as 4-byte blocks, and a direct-mapped cache/two-way set associative cache of 32 bytes with a block size of 4 bytes.
+For adding cache memory of RISCV processor, I was in charge of adding single-cycle direct mapping cache and tried to do two-way set associative cache for a 4GB main memory which is organized as 4-byte blocks, and a direct-mapped cache/two-way set associative cache of 32 bytes with a block size of 4 bytes.
 - For the direct mapped cache implementation used :
   - A total of 8 sets
   - Single cache line per set